JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 NHG are also hanging on to some of the FDS, so-called Package C, to build 261 homes for themselves, 191 of which will be private (ref).

-Also the report is silent on whether the council housing means that there will be a reduction in the net loss of social rented housing in the overall regeneration or whether it is simply social housing being brought forward from later phases in the regeneration.
+Also, the report is silent on whether the council housing means that there will be a reduction in the net loss of social rented housing in the overall regeneration or whether it is simply social housing being brought forward from later phases in the regeneration.
 The outline planning permission granted to NHG, who remain responsible for delivering the rest of the regeneration's 2,745 units, still allows for a net loss of between 778 and 1,166 social rented units.

 ## The not-so-good news

+Southwark Council present the cost of building the new council homes as being a reasonable £238.4k per unit.
+This uses divides the development costs by